-Youth reach out to NRS every day.
+Youth reach out to the National Runaway Safeline (NRS) every day.
 They are dealing with a crisis.
 They are seeking help.
 But who are they?

-Although NRS is a confidential service, the crisis services center does track contacts’ information, such as; age, gender,the type of crisis, the youth’s status at the time of the connection and other pertinent data that builds an understanding of what youth are confronting.
-Annually, NRS provides the statistics from this data collection for the public in the crisis services statistics section.
+Although NRS is a confidential service, the crisis services center tracks contacts’ demographic information, such as; age, gender,the type of crisis, the youth’s status at the time of the connection and other pertinent data that builds an understanding of what youth are confronting.
+Annually, NRS provides the statistics from this data collection for the public in the crisis services statistics section of the website.
 Biannually, NRS contracts with a researcher to produce a trends analysis comparing over fifteen years of data.
-In 2017, the Family and Youth Services Bureau, the NRS’ funding partner, produced a crisis contact report looking at the 2016 data.
+In 2017, the Family and Youth Services Bureau, NRS’ funding partner, produced a crisis contact report looking at the 2016 data.

 From the Runaway and Homeless Youth Program Family and Youth Services Bureau Crisis Contacts Report: